CodecoolKRK20171/battleship-in-the-oo-way-kcbp/specifications/ship.md

 __Instance methods__

 - `__init__(self, name, positions, is_vertical=False)`
-    Creates Ship object with name, list of *Square* objects and list of all squares positions.
+    Creates Ship object with name, list of *Square* objects and list of all squares' positions.
 - `is_sunk(self)`
     Checks if ship is sunk or not.
 Returns bool.